University Radio York: Achievements and awards

+Founding - 2009

 In 1988, URY won a BBC Radio 1 / NASB award in News and Current Affairs for its coverage of the 1987 UK general election in York and surrounding constituencies despite one of their correspondents, Peter Gordon (radio presenter) being unwell at one of the counts.
 The election in that constituency was notable due to 2 recounts taking place over the six and a half hours.

 URY won the Student Radio Association / BBC Radio 1 Student Radio Station of the Year award for the first time in its history in 2005.
 This was also the first time the station had even been nominated for a Student Radio Award.
 URY's Programme Controller at the time, Matt Wareham, was also nominated for the Best Station Sound category in the same year, but did not receive an award.

 As part of the prize for winning Student Radio Station of the Year, on 29 May 2006 URY was broadcast on BBC Radio 1, taking over the 4 to 7 am Early Breakfast slot usually occupied by JK and Joel.
-The show was broadcast nationally on 97-99 FM and DAB, across the USA on Sirius Satellite Radio and online through the BBC Radio 1 website.
+The show was broadcast nationally on 97–99 FM and DAB, across the USA on Sirius Satellite Radio and online through the BBC Radio 1 website.
 It was also made available by both URY and BBC Radio 1 on their websites.

 At the same awards in 2008, Rob Watts won bronze for best male presenter, URY Breakfast with Rob Watts and Steve Gardner won bronze for best entertainment programme, Rob Watts interviewing Greg Dyke won gold for best interview and The Technical Difficulties won the Kevin Greening Creativity Award.

 At the Student Radio Awards in 2009, The Technical Difficulties won bronze for best entertainment programme, Joshua Chambers' interview: "Hilary Benn on Binyam Mohamed" won gold for best interview and York Report won gold for best journalistic programming.